Ayesha-Feroz/OpenMS-docs/docs/index.rst

 and metabolomics data analysis (:term:`TOPP Tools`) as well as powerful 1D, 2D and 3D visualization (:term:`TOPPView`).

-OpenMS offers analyses for various quantitation protocols, including label-free quantitation, :term:`SILAC`, :term:`iTRAQ`, :term:`TMT`, :term:`SRM`, :term:`SWATH`, etc.
+OpenMS offers analyses for various quantification protocols, including label-free quantification, :term:`SILAC`, :term:`iTRAQ`, :term:`TMT`, :term:`SRM`, :term:`SWATH`, etc.

-It provides built-in algorithms for de-novo identification and database search, as well as adapters to other state-of-the art tools like X!Tandem, :term:`Mascot`, etc. It supports easy integration of OpenMS built tools into workflow engines like :term:`KNIME`, Galaxy, WS-Pgrade, and :term:`TOPPAS` via the :term:`TOPP tools` concept and a unified parameter handling via a 'common tool description' (CTD) scheme.
+It provides built-in algorithms for de-novo identification and database search, as well as adapters to other state-of-the art tools like X!Tandem, :term:`Mascot`, etc. It supports easy integration of OpenMS built tools into workflow engines like :term:`KNIME`, Galaxy, WS-Pgrade, and :term:`TOPPAS` via the :term:`TOPP tools` concept and a unified parameter handling via a Common Tool Description (CTD) scheme.

 .. important::
   As part of the **Center for Integrative Bioinformatics** (CiBi) in the **German Network for Bioinformatics** `deNBI <https://www.denbi.de/>`_,
-  OpenMS is currently focusing the development efforts on the integration of OpenMS into KNIME.
-KNIME is a well-established data analysis framework that supports the generation of workflows for data analysis.
-Using a Common Tool Description (CTD) file which is writeable by every TOPP tool and a node generator program (`Generic KNIME Nodes <https://github.com/genericworkflownodes/GenericKnimeNodes>`_), all   :term:`TOPP tools` can be made available to run in KNIME.
+  OpenMS is currently focusing the development efforts on the integration of OpenMS into KNIME, which is a well-established data analysis framework that supports the generation of workflows for data analysis.
+It uses a Common Tool Description (CTD) file which is writeable by every TOPP tool and a node generator program (`Generic KNIME Nodes <https://github.com/genericworkflownodes/GenericKnimeNodes>`_), all   :term:`TOPP tools` can be made available to run in KNIME.

 With :term:`pyOpenMS`, OpenMS offers Python bindings to a large part of the :term:`OpenMS API`